denydr/habit_tracker/README.md

 - The `src` directory contains the main application code.
 - The `tests` directory contains the test suite.
 - The `docs` directory contains the Sphinx documentation files.
-- The `source` directory contains the adjustments for Sphinx documentation files generation.
+- The `source` directory contains the configuration files for documentation generation.
-- The `build` directory contains the generated Sphinx documentation files.
+- The `build` directory contains the generated documentation files by Sphinx.

 where: